Want more information?

 There is always a need to continue your education even after you’ve reached cosmetology instructor status.
 Most states require beauty school teachers to complete a minimum number of continuing education hours during each licensure period in order to renew and maintain their instructor license.
 This advanced training keeps teachers abreast of the latest trends and advancements within the cosmetology industry, and ensures that you can teach to the latest techniques, trends and topics in the business.
 The world of beauty is an ever-evolving thing, and cosmetology instructors simply can’t afford to become outdated.
 The future generations of cosmetologists depend on you.

 There are also opportunities to advance professionally as a cosmetology instructor.
 Many beauty school educators aspire to manage or own their own schools and student salons, become guest speakers at other schools or in professional beauty organizations, or juggle owning their own beauty business in tandem with teaching at the cosmetology school.
 Often beauty schools also have advanced job titles like “Senior Educator” or “Beauty School Manager” that teachers can actively pursue.

 The Bureau of Labor Statistics categorizes this job under "Career and Technical Education Teachers."
-As of May 2012, the mean annual wage for vocational education instructors is $52,770, or $25 per hour.
-(Job-hunting site Indeed.com shows that the range of salaries specifically for beauty school educators is from $27,000 to $53,000 annually, but SimplyHired.com estimates that $34,000 is the average starting salary.)
+As of October 2015, the mean annual wage for vocational education instructors is listed as $53,130, or $25.54 per hour (BLS).
 Annual wages will vary by state and metro area, and level of experience.
 Your starting salary as a new educator will likely be on the lower end of the scale, and as you grow in experience and skill as a teacher, your salary will probably grow toward the higher end of the range.